docker-flow/docker-flow-proxy/docs/debugging.md

 By default, debugging is disabled for a reason.
 It slows down the proxy.
 While that might not be noticeable in this demo, when working with thousands of requests per second, debugging can prove to be a bottleneck.

-!!! danger
-	Do not enable debugging in production.

 We'll start by updating the `proxy` service.

 ```bash